lanbeilyj/Accerlerated-C-plus-plus/chapter08/8-2/README.md

 #The Standard Library algorithm Realization
+===
-=some of the algorithm I gave the test example but not all for the limit time
+I have gave some of the algorithm's test example and not give all for the time limited

 #1.max(x,y)
 ```